jasonwashburn/zarf/adr/0026-schema.md

 All deprecated features will cause an error on create.
 Deprecated features with a direct migration path will still be deployed if the package was created v1, as migrations will add the non deprecated fields.
 If a feature does not have a direct automatic migration path (cosignKeyPath & groups) the package will fail on deploy.
 This will happen until the alpha schema is entirely removed from Zarf, which will happen one year after v1 is released.

 At create time Zarf will package both a `zarf.yaml` and a `zarfv1.yaml`.
 If a `zarfv1.yaml` exists Zarf will use that.
 If a `zarfv1.yaml` does not exist, then Zarf will know that the package was created prior to v1 and use the regular `zarf.yaml`.
 If the package is deployed with v0 it will read the `zarf.yaml` as normal even if the package has a `zarfv1.yaml`.
 This will make it simpler to drop deprecated items with migration paths from the v1 schema while remaining backwards compatible as those deprecated items will exist in the `zarf.yaml`

+If a key is experimental schema it will be marked as such in the schema.
+A key is assumed to be stable if it's not experimental or deprecated.

 ### BDD scenarios
 The following are (behavior driven development)[https://en.wikipedia.org/wiki/Behavior-driven_development] scenarios provide context of what Zarf will do in specific situations given the above decisions.